Justice or Mercy

 Why We Are To Say Nothing But Repentance Unto This Generation

 Book of Mormon prophet-writers often exclaim of the greatness and of the goodness of God!
 In the scriptures this praise of God is almost exclusively associated with God's plan of redemption, with such words as "the great plan of mercy" or "the wisdom of God, his mercy and grace!"
 Jacob exclaims: "O how great the goodness of our God, who prepareth a way for our escape from the grasp of this awful monster" (2 Nephi 9:10).
 He also says: "O how great is the plan of our God!" and "O the greatness and the justice of our God!" and "O the greatness of the mercy of our God, the Holy One of Israel!"
-While I had read these exclamations, they did not give rise in me the same praise and joy.
+While I had read these exclamations, they did not give rise in me to the same praise and joy.
 At least not until I personally experienced His justice, His mercy and His goodness through His plan of redemption.

 By searching out His plan in the Book of Mormon, His words made me aware of His justice in my own life, and I was afraid to stand before Him and be judged of all my works, regardless of whether they had been good or bad.
 As I searched through 2 Nephi 2, 9 & 31; Mosiah 2-4; Alma 5, 7, 12 & 42; Helaman 7 & 12; and 3 Nephi 27, among others, I was awakened to a sense of my own guilt, and my sins began to trouble me, no, more like horrified me!
 The more I read of my reality, I realized that there were so many sins that I could not number them, I realized that my words would condemn me, my works would condemn me, and even my thoughts would condemn me.
 From James I learned that even one sin, no matter how small, would subject me to the Justice of God (James 2:10).
 I realized that the fiery darts were my own sins, and that in order to avoid them I must look to Christ and live!